farzanmirshekari/MorseCodeHangman/README.md

 <h3>Description</h3>

-> This prototype uses the STM32 Nucleo-64 Microcontroller, a 16x2 Parallel LCD, and an Active Low-Level Trigger Buzzer to create a full hangman game for a user.
+> This prototype uses the STM32 Nucleo-64 Microcontroller, a 16x2 Parallel LCD, and an Active Low-Level Trigger Buzzer to create a single-player complete Hangman game.
 The game includes functionality for processing user input for morse code words, and printing appropriate data to the LCD.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------